topxeq/gox/README.md

 ## 1. Installation

-Download the latest Gox executable file from the [official website](http://gox.topget.org/) or [Github](https://github.com/topxeq/gox/releases).
+Download the latest Gox executable file from the [official website](http://gox.topget.org/) or [Github](https://github.com/topxeq/gox/releases) or [Gitee](https://gitee.com/topxeq/gox/releases) (due to the speed issue, official website and Gitee are recommended).
 Then put it into a directory in the system path.
 If you download the zip file, extract it first.

 A command-line only version of gox (named goxc, no GUI features) is also available.
 This version will be more fast, and of course smaller in file size.